Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *"It’s way too big to be ours…"* Curtis sounded tense.
 Luong watched her narrow the scan.

 What she saw sent her hands flying to the FTL controls.
 There was a *tsunami* of dark energy headed their way, the combined bow-shock of uncountable thousands of warp signatures.
-They weren’t perfectly in its path...but Gao was.
+They weren’t perfectly in its path... but Gao was.

 *"Shit…"* Curtis swore.